henspace/text2lesson/readme.md

-# Text2Lesson
+# RapidQandA

-This application has been designed to take plain text and convert it into lessons.
+This application has been designed to take plain text and convert it into quizzes and lessons.
 In this context, a lesson contains information about a particular topic, interspersed with quizzes.

 The application has been written to maximise user privacy, so everything runs client side.
 No quiz results or user-created lessons are stored on the server.